The Don Walker Memorial Scholarship would like to thank the following organizations for their leadership gifts:

 Evan Zeppos is a longtime public relations consultant whose clients include the Bradley Center.

-Betsy Brenner is the publisher of the Milwaukee Journal Sentinel.
+Betsy Brenner served as president and the publisher of the Milwaukee Journal Sentinel for 14 years until her retirement in 2016.

 Paul Bargen is the Milwaukee County corporation counsel and a retired partner with Foley & Lardner LLC.
 He also worked 19 years at three newspapers, including a stint as assistant city editor for the Milwaukee Journal.